yAY, IT'S A NEW YEAR! i AM EXTRA HAPPY TO SEE YOUR FACES IN PERSON ! 2020-21

 During the Corona pandemic, all my classes are accessible through:

 Hello, and welcome to the wonderful, wacky world of junior high.
-What a memorable time in your student's life, and I am daily energized to a be part of it.
-Junior high students are at such a trans-formative age; they are beginning to formulate their own beliefs, to see life's shades of gray, and to figure out who they want to become.
+What a memorable time in your student's life; I am daily energized to a be part of it.
+Junior high students are at such a trans-formative age: they are beginning to formulate their own beliefs, to see life's shades of gray, and to decide who they want to become.
 I prayerfully approach each day, asking the Lord to help me patiently guide my students.
 Undoubtedly, there are times I fail, but I continue to give my utmost.

 The parent/teacher partnership is critical to a student's education, and growing walk with Jesus.
 I welcome parental words of wisdom, and student feedback.
 Please don't hesitate to contact me over any need that may arise.
-Together, let us pray and work toward developing a teenager that will "Love the Lord with all their hearts, soul, strength and mind" (Matthew 22:37).
+Together, let us pray and work toward developing a teenager that will "Love the Lord with all their heart, soul, strength and mind" (Matthew 22:37).